IndranjanaChatterjee/Sorting_Searching/README.md

 # Sorting_Seraching
-Programs for soring and searching
+Programs for sorting and searching